framedsc/Sitesource/markdown/GeneralGuides/relit.md

 ## Creating lights
 In the RELit GUI, click on `Lights` to open the menu to create custom lights.

 - To create a light, click on the `Add new spotlight` or `Add new pointlight` buttons to create a light of that type.
 The light is created at the position of the camera.

 - To edit a light's properties, click on the `Edit` button next to the light in the list of lights, which appears after creating a light.

+- You can also return a property to its default value by right-clicking on the slider and pressing "Reset to Default".

 - The lights can also be moved to the camera position again by clicking `Move to camera`, or be tied to the camera by checking the `Attach to camera` checkbox.

+- You can also click on "Show Gizmo" to display a gizmo representing the light's position and rotation, which you can interact with to better tweak the light.

 - To delete a light, click on the `Delete` button.

 - You can also disable the light by clicking the checkbox next to its name.
 Doing that turns the light off without the need to delete it.

 - You can also copy a light's property into another light by clicking the `Copy` button.
-This will create a new light on the camera's position with the same properties as the original light.
+This will create a new light in the camera's position with the same properties as the original light.

 ## Managing scene lights
 In the RELit GUI, clicking the `Scene Lights` header opens the scene lights menu, which lets you turn off and on the lights the game spawned by itself.
 You can obtain the list of current scene lights by clicking the `Update scene lights` button.

-- You can switch the currently switched on lights off with the `Switch off scene lights` button.
+- You can switch the currently switched-on lights off with the `Switch off scene lights` button.
 To turn the lights on again click on the `Switch scene lights back on` button.

 <div class="slider container" style="aspect-ratio: 16/9">
   <div class="slider__img slider__img-after">